-No. Submitter Issues Raised Response and Mitigation Strategy Commitment • Riley Park - Further details to be provided on the laneway design and implementation of a shared pathway in lieu of the laneways that are currently proposed.
+No. Submitter Issues Raised Response and Mitigation Strategy Commitment station on Georges River Road • Merino Park - The layout and overall design Merino Park should be reconfigured to achieve an increased level of integration of the park with existing and proposed housing.
+The design should also address the interface of the park and new residential areas with Reiby Juvenile Detention Centre.
+It is proposed that the streets around the park are clearly delineated as shareway zones with pavement treatment (ie raised paved thresholds) providing access to new dwellings which front the park and to existing retained dwellings.
+The revised park designs are included in the revised landscape report contained in Appendix 7.
+The details of this treatment will be resolved at DA Stage. • Riley Park - Further details to be provided on the laneway design and implementation of a shared pathway in lieu of the laneways that are currently proposed.
 The shared pathway should incorporate soft edges with bollards or similar treatment adjoining the park to improve the aesthetics and reduce the extent of hard surfaces.
 Threshold treatments within the road surface should also be incorporated in shared ways, so that it clearly signifies to the public and vehicle traffic the change in road type.
-Consideration should also be given to the control of car parking within the share way and/or 180 degree or 45 degree car parking.
-A shared way with pavement treatments (i.e. raised paved thresholds) is proposed around Riley Park to connect Riverside Drive and Deans Road.
+Consideration should A shared way with pavement treatments (ie raised paved thresholds) is proposed around Riley Park to connect Riverside Drive and Deans Road.
 The details of the treatment will be resolved at DA stage.
 The parking at Riley Park will be reviewed as part of the DA process to remove some on site parking and provide perimeter parking.